Databases A to Z

 New York Times (Historical)

-Enter your favorite authors or titles, or describe the type of books you like to read, and NoveList will provide a list of suggested titles with full text reviews and summaries.
+A tool to help you find what to read next: enter your favorite author/s and book/s or describe the type of books you like to read and NoveList will provide a list of suggested titles with full-text reviews and summaries.

 Novelist K-8 Plus

-Discover fiction titles popular with young readers, browse hundreds of theme-oriented book lists for readers at all grade levels through Explore Fiction, and look for award-winning and recommended titles in Best Fiction.
+Discover fiction titles popular with young readers: Use the Explore Fiction tool to browse hundreds of theme-oriented book lists for readers at all grade levels or look for award-winning and recommended titles in the Best Fiction section.